twy80/svd_image/README.md

    - [2.3] **svd_image_scale.py** is almost identical to **svd_image_entry.py** except for a slightly different way of selecting the output rank.
 Instead of an Entry widget as in 2.2, a Scale widget is employed here.

+   - [2.4] **svd_image_st.py** is a single file web app, and is run by typing "streamlit run svd_image_st.py".

 ---
 # Environment

 This code works on python 3.8 and is believed to do so on earlier versions as well.
-Testing was done both on Windows 10 and mac OS.
+Testing was done both on Windows 10/11, linux, and mac OS.

 ---
 # Usage

-Just run one of the three programs in 2 (Program files).
+Just run one of the four programs in 2 (Program files).

 ---
 # Feedback